khanna91/astro-cache/README.md

 cache.multiset('key', { field1: 'value1', field2: 'value2' }, expiry);
 ```

-P.S: all expiry values are in seconds

 ### Removing Items From The Cache
-You may remove items from the cache using the forget method:
+You may remove items from the cache using the destroy method:

 ```
-cache.forget('key');
+cache.destroy('key');
 ```